 Debtor(s) identification and social security number will need to be verified prior to the meeting.
 Please review the Identification and Social Security Verification document for more information.
-Copies of the Debtor(s) identification and proof of social security number need to be sent to our FTP site along with your Affidavit or Declaration.
-If you do not have access to our FTP site, please email them to email@example.com.
+Copies of the Debtor(s) identification and proof of social security number need to be uploaded through 13documents.com along with your Affidavit or Declaration.
+If you do not have access to 13documents.com, you must register an account by clicking here.

 Please test the Zoom conferencing with your clients before joining the 341(a) meeting.
 All cases for the hour will be in one room, and then the cases being heard will be moved to the meeting room.